nsu1210/data-science-interview/README.md

     - Heap Sort, check introduction above.
     - [Bucket Sort](https://en.wikipedia.org/wiki/Bucket_sort), split value range into buckets, put values into corresponding buckets, recursion in each bucket, finally merge buckets.
+    - [QuickSort](https://en.wikipedia.org/wiki/Quicksort), use **Divide and Conquer** strategy to sort.
+     First pick a pivot, then place smaller values at left & larger values at right (use two pointer), finally do recursion.